Kong/docs.konghq.com/app/docs/enterprise/0.33-x/workspaces/examples.md

     proceed
     * If the matching API or Route **has an associated `host` value**:
       - If the `host` is a wildcard
-        * If the are the same, a conflict is reported - `409 Conflict`
+        * If they are the same, a conflict is reported - `409 Conflict`
         * If they are not equal, proceed
       - If the `host` is an absolute value, a conflict is reported - `409 Conflict`

 ## The Default workspace

-Kong creates a default workspace - unsurprisingly named `default` - whose goal is to group all existing entities in Kong, where "exisisting entities" refers to:
+Kong creates a default workspace - unsurprisingly named `default` - whose goal is to group all existing entities in Kong, where "existing entities" refers to:

 - Entities that were created in operation in previous versions &amp; in case one is migrating from an older Kong version;